Dale Salwak: Biography

 Salwak is the author of more than 25 books on religion and literature.
-They include Kingsley Amis: Modern Novelist (Rowman & Littlefield Publishers, 1992) and Carl Sandburg: A Reference Guide (G.K.
-Hall, 1988).
+They include Kingsley Amis: Modern Novelist (Rowman & Littlefield Publishers, 1992) and Carl Sandburg: A Reference Guide (G. K. Hall, 1988).
 In addition, Salwak is the editor of The Wonders of Solitude (New World Library, 1998), Anne Tyler as Novelist (University of Iowa Press, 1994), Philip Larkin: The Man and His Work (Palgrave Macmillan, 1989), and The Life and Work of Barbara Pym (Palgrave Macmillan, 1987).
-His book, Teaching Life: Letters from a Life in Literature (University of Iowa Press, 2008), is based on his experience and memories as a teacher and was inspired by the death of one of his students, who died in a car accident on her way to his office.
-In reference to this memoir, Kenneth Silverman said, "Teaching Life is a fascinating blend of practical advice on teaching, moral inquiry, and personal experience.
+His book, Teaching Life: Letters from a Life in Literature (University of Iowa Press, 2008), is based on his experience and memories as a teacher and was inspired by the death of one of his students in a car accident on her way to his office.
+About this memoir, Kenneth Silverman wrote, "Teaching Life is a fascinating blend of practical advice on teaching, moral inquiry, and personal experience.
 Its focus moves from the obligation to return exams promptly, to Christianity and Judaism, to Kingsley Amis, to experiencing a parent's death.
 The unusual range of subjects makes Salwak's book by turns instructive, inspiring, and poignant."
-Writers and Their Mothers, a collection of essays by other writers, which Salwak edited, was published in 2018 by Palgrave Macmillan to coincide with the U.K.'s celebration of Mother's Day.
+Writers and Their Mothers, a collection of biographical and autobiographical essays by other writers, which Salwak edited, was published in 2018 by Palgrave Macmillan to coincide with the U.K.'s celebration of Mother's Day.
+In 2023 he published The Life of the Author: Nathaniel Hawthorne (John C. Wiley & Sons) and Writers and Their Teachers (Bloomsbury).
 He is also a regular contributor to the (London) Times Education Magazine as well as the (London) Times Educational Supplement.

 In 2009, Salwak was invited by the North Korean government and former leader Kim Jong-il, to perform at the country’s 26th Spring Friendship Festival.
 He was the first and only American who was asked among 680 worldwide performers, musicians, and entertainers.
 Since then, he has been there three times, in 2011 and 2012, and has performed at the Pyongyang Circus Theater.
 He has also traveled to Europe, Australia, South America, Latin America, and China 11 times.

 He currently resides in La Verne, California.
-His son, Ryan Salwak, is also training to be a magician.
+His daughter, Ryann Salwak, is also training to be a magician.